 If a Manufacturer Contacts You Directly About a Settlement

-Manufacturers or the insurance companies providing their liability insurance will often contact those who have been injured as a result of a product defect shortly after the injury occurs.
+Manufacturers or insurance companies providing their liability insurance will often contact those who have been injured as a result of a product defect shortly after the injury occurs.
 They will offer a quick resolution to the claimant by way of a settlement.
 This is a well-known insurance tactic, and accepting the offer is risky as—so early after an injury occurs—it is impossible to determine the true and full economic and psychological costs the sufferer will incur.
 Early settlements are almost always low settlements, and once the claim is settled, there is no opportunity to seek more money from the defendant, meaning you will likely be left with uncompensated expenses.

 If you are offered a settlement and have not yet spoken to an experienced West Virginia product liability attorney, it is a good time to do so.
-Your lawyer can protect your claim from insurance company or manufacturer tactics by managing communication with them.
+Your lawyer can protect your claim from the insurance company or manufacturer tactics by managing communication with them.
 Additionally, they can also properly value your claim so that you can more easily determine if a settlement offer is fair.